Samuel R. Webb

 Samuel Rollin Webb (17 March 1848 – 17 January 1933) was a New Zealand businessman and local politician.
 He came to New Zealand with his family as a boy and took over his father's fruiterer and fruit grower business as a young man.
 Politically ambitious, he was mayor of Lyttelton for eight years spanning three periods.
 He stood for parliament on four occasions between 1881 and 1905 but was unsuccessful.

 Early life

 Webb was born in Canterbury, Kent, England in 1848 but grew up at the seaside port of Ramsgate.
 His father was Samuel Webb, a shoemaker.
-His mother was Ann Webb.
-The Webbs, with their seven children, came to Lyttelton on the Regina in December 1859.
+His mother was Louisa Jane (nee Warman).
+The Webbs, with their eleven children, came to Lyttelton on the Regina in December 1859.
 His father initially worked in his learned trade in Lyttelton's main street but soon became a fruiterer and fruit grower.
 The company operated from Brenchley Farm of the Alport family.
 Webb junior helped his father and also worked as a baker.
 When his father died in January 1875, Webb took over the fruiterer and concentrated more on trade by shipping.